 Settlers Harvest 300 Palestinian-owned Trees in The Olive-picking Season Israeli settlers on Sunday stole olives from the lands of al-Sawiya village south of Nablus in the olive-picking season.
 Ghassan Daghlas, an organizer against settlements, said farmers from the town of al-Sawiya went to harvest olives in the al-Tamla area, adjacent to the settlement of Rahalim, which was forcibly erected on citizens’ lands.
 However, they discovered that the fruit of nearly three hundred olive trees has been stolen.

 Bethlehem: Israeli Settlers Flood Agricultural Land With Wastewater According to the head of the village council, Diab Masha’leh, the settlers of Beit Ayin, which was forcibly established on the lands of the village, flooded five dunums of agricultural land planted with olive trees with wastewater, owned by Mohammed Ibrahim Abu Loula.

 Boycott, Divest, and Sanction Movement

-HRW Official Facing Deportation Due to His Support of BDS Israeli Supreme Court on Tuesday upheld a government decision not to renew the work visa of a Human Rights Watch official and he will have to leave the country within twenty days or face deportation, his lawyer said.
-Israel says that Shakir supports the Boycott, Divestment and Sanctions movement.
+HRW Official Facing Deportation Due to His Support of BDS The Israeli Supreme Court on Tuesday upheld a government decision not to renew the work visa of a Human Rights Watch official who will have to leave the country within twenty days or face deportation, his lawyer said.
+Israel says that Shakir supports the Boycott, Divestment, and Sanctions movement.